Maryland Route 60: History

 The predecessor highway of MD 60 was the Hagerstown and Waynesboro Turnpike, which ran from Hagerstown to the Pennsylvania state line via Leitersburg.
 MD 60 was paved as a modern highway from Hagerstown to Leitersburg in 1923 and from Leitersburg to the state line by 1927.
 The first relocation of MD 60 occurred in 1941 when the highway's bridge over Antietam Creek was replaced.
 The state highway was reconstructed from its western terminus to the western end of the Antietam Creek relocation in 1952.
 The segment of MD 60 between Antietam Creek and Leitersburg was rebuilt in 1953 and 1954.
 The bypass of Leitersburg was constructed and the highway north to the state line was reconstructed between 1954 and 1956.

 Junction list

 Auxiliary route

-MD 60A is the designation for the unnamed 0.10 mi one-lane ramp from eastbound MD 60 to eastbound MD 418 in Leitersburg.
+MD 60A is the designation for the unnamed 0.10 mi one-lane ramp from northbound MD 60 to eastbound MD 418 in Leitersburg.